Tofu

 Special Properties:

-In terms of Traditional Chinese Medicine (TCM) Tofu is known for their ability to tonify qi and yin.
+In terms of Traditional Chinese Medicine (TCM) Tofu, which is made from soybean curd, is known for its ability to tonify qi and yin.
 It also clears heat and eliminates toxins from the body.
+Sources also state that tofu can help to promote body fluids and lubricate the lungs[22].

 In general the ancient Chinese medical texts cite that Tofu enters the Stomach, Spleen, and Large Intestine.
-Like all legumes listed in the beans category the flavor of Tofu is sweet, and it is considered to be cold in temperature.
-Always be especially careful with over-consumption of hot or cold foods, especially if you are experiencing problems with your health.
+Like all legumes listed in the beans category the flavor of Tofu is sweet, and it is considered to be cool[22] to cold[2] in temperature.
+Take special care with over-consumption of hot or cold foods, especially if you are experiencing problems with your health.
+The Tao of Nutrition says "to reduce the cool nature of tofu, press out the extra water, marinate with ginger and garlic, then bake.
+This would be more suitable for conditions of cold or dampness.
+Baked tofu is widely available in Asian and health food markets"[22].

 Editors note: It is inadvisable to consume large amounts of Tofu for several reasons.
 Firstly consider that tofu is cold in temperature, and although it has been touted for its health benefits over-consumption of cold foods could contribute to health problems.
 Secondly tofu is a processed food, and there are questions as to what are the processing methods used by the corporations.
 In some cases the processing may make tofu more toxic, so its advisable to buy tofu from only the most trusted manufacturers.
 Last remember that soy is made from soybeans, and that as of 2015 more than 90% of soy products consumed in the USA were genetically modified.
 There may be serious health consequences associated with consuming GMO foods, which may contain significantly less nutritional density and in some cases pesticides like glyphosate.